pixel-point/pixelpoint-website/content/posts/2022-12-12-ms-fluent-emoji-style-fine-tune-on-stable-diffusion/index.md

 ## Summary

 AI can speed up the brainstorming process in our company, but it struggles with specific requests.
 Training AI for specific use cases can solve this problem.
-You can download the models we trained for this article on Huggingface for personal testing at this link: [https://huggingface.co/pixel-point/stable-diffusion-microsoft-emoji].
+You can download the models we trained for this article on Huggingface for personal testing at this [link](https://huggingface.co/pixel-point/stable-diffusion-microsoft-emoji).

 If you enjoyed the article and want to see more web and design tips, [follow us on Twitter](https://twitter.com/alex_barashkov).